pokt-network/docs/content/learn/protocol-parameters.md

 The amount of time (in blocks) a node has to unjail before being force unstaked and slashed.

-{{% notice style="danger" %}}
+{{% notice style="warning" %}}
-Warning: Reaching MaxJailedBlocks will result in a node's entire stake being slashed.
+Warning: Reaching `MaxJailedBlocks` will result in a node's entire stake being slashed.
 {{% /notice %}}

 ### MaxValidators